timmahrt/LMEDS/README.rst

 Major revisions
 ================

+Ver 2.4 (Nov 02, 2016)

+- stimulus presentation can now be automatically randomized for each user

+    - post-processing scripts unscramble the individual output orders while marking the order users did the task in

+- task timeout and media-less support (i.e. reading tasks) added to media_choice pages

+- limits can be set on the minimum and maximum number of prominences and boundaries that can be made on a text in prominence- and boundary- marking- pages.

+- keyboard keys can be bound to buttons on a page (e.g. the 'p' button can be used to play audio or 'enter' can be pressed to submit a response)

+- numerous bugfixes and code cleanup

 Ver 2.3 (May 17, 2016)

 - Video now supported with the same controls and functionality as audio